crispinalan/tikicalendar/README.md

 Add Tiki Calendar to your start-up programs to read out the date and any event details when the computer is switched on.

-With the GNOME desktop use the GNOME "Tweak Tool" to add Tiki Calendar to your startup applications if required.
+With Gtk (GNOME) based desktops use the GNOME "Tweak Tool" to add Tiki Calendar to your startup applications if required.

 ## Known Issues